5mikachu/Keyboard-Encoding/README.md

 # Features

-* **Multiple Keyboard Layouts**: Supports AZERTY, Colemak, Dvorak, HCESAR, QWERTY, QWERTZ, and Workman.
+* **Multiple Keyboard Layouts**: Supports AZERTY, Colemak, Dvorak, HCESAR, QWERTY, QWERTZ, Workman and more.
 * **Encoding and Decoding**: Converts text to encoded format and vice versa.
 * **File Handling**: Can 'encode' and 'decode' text from files.
 * **Interactive Menu**: Both a GUI and console based interface.
 * **Layout Switching**: It is possible to switch layout (when decoding).
+* **Adding custom Layouts**: It is posable to ad your own layout.
+* **Customization**: If by customization you mean changing values in a config...

 # Examples